 Thanks to its proximity to dense California metros and its tax-friendly environment, Phoenix has been benefiting from migration and company relocation trends in recent years.
 The metro added more than 100,000 residents in 2020, up 2.1 percent year-over-year, based on preliminary U.S. Census data.
 As the pandemic has accelerated migration trends, Phoenix will likely continue to expand in the future.

 As of May, Phoenix had 31,371 units under construction across 131 properties.
 The new developments account for 9.8 percent of the metro’s stock.
 The most popular submarkets are Gilbert, Sky Harbor, Western Suburbs and North Tempe, with 14,347 underway units concentrated in these areas.

 The health crisis and the oil and gas price crash have put significant pressure on Houston’s economy in the last year.
-However, multifamily development pushed through, with more than 13,900 units, or 53 properties, delivered in 2020.
+While investors in Houston office space for rent held on for clarity on a path out of the pandemic, multifamily development pushed through, with more than 13,900 units, or 53 properties, delivered in 2020.

 Houston had 31,675 units under construction as of May, with upscale projects comprising the bulk of the pipeline.
 Affordable projects accounted for 4.7 percent, encompassing 1,496 units across 11 properties.
 West End/Downtown led construction activity, with 6,201 units underway, followed by Avonak, with 2,062 units in the pipeline.